top of page

 Search

-October is Eczema Awareness Month
+October is Eczema Awareness Month: A Chinese Medicine Perspective

 According to the National Eczema Association, more than 31 million people in the United States live with eczema, including 9.6 million children.
 Despite its prevalence, many try to hide their eczema.
 Eczema Awareness Month aims to provide resources and support for those affected by eczema.